microsoft/vscode-extension-telemetry/README.md

 over Application Insights.
 The module respects the user's decision about whether or not to send telemetry data.
 See [telemetry extension guidelines](https://code.visualstudio.com/api/extension-guides/telemetry) for more information on using telemetry in your extension.

-Follow [guide to set up Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource) in Azure and get your key.
+Follow [guide to set up Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/create-workspace-resource) in Azure and get your connection string.
 Don't worry about hardcoding it, it is not sensitive.

 # Install
 With npm:
 `npm install @vscode/extension-telemetry`

 With yarn:
 `yarn add @vscode/extension-telemetry`